otaki00/problem-solving/README.md

 # problem-solving
-this repo is for the problem that a slove or learned how to solve it. (with java, python, js)
+this repo is for the problem that a slove or learned how to solve it. (with java, python)